mgmarlow/start-emacs/WINDOWS.md

 # Windows guide

-Emacs on Windows can be a finnicky beast, no thanks in part to the necessity of a C compiler to install tree-sitter grammars.
+Emacs on Windows can be a finicky beast, no thanks in part to the necessity of a C compiler to install tree-sitter grammars.
 There are a few different schools of thought for setting up a Windows dev environment that has the necessary tools.
 You can set up Visual Studio